Saaleck Castle

 Saaleck Castle (Burg Saaleck) is a hill castle near Bad Kösen, now a part of Naumburg, Saxony-Anhalt, Germany.

+It was constructed in the 12th century.
+For details, see among Saaleck (Naumburg) Saaleck town history.

 In 1922, two of the men who had killed Walther Rathenau, the foreign minister of Germany, hid at Saaleck Castle but were tracked down by the police.
 The Nazi regime later put up a memorial plaque at the castle and turned their grave in Saaleck cemetery into a heroes' shrine.

 The castle is now mostly ruined, but its two towers feature small exhibits and it is a popular tourist attraction.
 Saaleck Castle is a stop on the designated tourist route Straße der Romanik ("Romanesque Road").

 Geography

 Saaleck Castle is located in the village of Saaleck in the district of Burgenlandkreis in the German state of Saxony-Anhalt.
 It overlooks the Saale river and is only a few hundred metres from another castle, the Rudelsburg.
 Since 2010, Bad Kösen and with it Saaleck Castle has been part of the municipality of Naumburg.